 Alternatively, you can press Ctrl + C (Copy) or Ctrl + X (Cut) after pitching on these files in source drive.
 In the destination drive, press Ctrl + V to paste these files.

 ✎Tip: regularly sync file to D drive is available in Schedule.
-To exclude certain file type from selected folders, you may need to upgrade to AOMEI Backupper Professional.
+To exclude certain file type from selected folders, you may need to upgrade to AOMEI Backupper Professional and use "Filter settings".

-#3: move from C drive to D drive in Command Prompt
+#3: Move files from C drive to D drive in Command Prompt